GCA-Classroom/experiential-sprinkles-cupcakes-p1-complete/README.md

 - Update the DOM:
   - set `src` on `#featured-cupcake-img`
   - set text of `#featured-cupcake-name`
-- Test in the console with `console.log(getFeaturedCupcake())`, then reload to verify the image/name update.
+- Test in the console with `console.log(revealFlavor())`, then reload to verify the image/name update.

 ## Optional Stretch
 Support countries where the week starts on Saturday (e.g., Bahrain) by adjusting the selection logic.